winniewandia/alx-frontend/0x02-CSS_advanced/README.md

 19.  creates a new row after each instance of the class row
 20. Select all classes that start with col-
 21. Add a dark theme to sections
+22. Style the social-link class that also selects the svg children